WeR-stats/workshop-setup_cloud_machine_data_science/README.md

 deb https://cloud.r-project.org/bin/linux/ubuntu bionic-cran35/
 ~~~

-To add to the *R* environment the path of the *public* repository we defined earlier:
+To add to the *R* environment the path of the *public* repository we defined earlier to the *R* environment:
   - open the general *R* configuration file for editing:
     ~~~
     sudo nano $(R RHOME)/etc/Renviron